 It also came up with new product innovation strategies.
 These included integrating new sports equipment eco-designs across the value chain, as well as introducing circular business lines and creating a closed-loop system for supply chain partners.
 The team estimated that together, these would allow Sports & Co to reduce its Scope 1 and 2 emissions by 26 per cent and carbon intensity by 32 per cent, while also boosting revenue.

 Team Peak Performance also drew up a transformation roadmap for the next five years to help Sports & Co sustain its green ambitions.
 Key milestones included creating a “super-app” so customers could easily access its new offerings and form a community of dedicated users.
-It also suggested the company hire a Chief Sustainability Officer to drive its new strategy forward while creating an internal culture focused on integrating sustainability into everyday operations.
+It also suggested the company hire a Chief Sustainability Officer to drive its new strategy forward while creating an internal culture focused on the practical application of sustainability into everyday operations.

 Finally, the team recommended that Sports & Co build partnerships with firms specialising in sustainability transformation so it could more effectively integrate its strategy into general management functions.